davidrichards/davidrichards.github.io/_posts/2019-09-08-seeking-awe.markdown

 ---
 layout: post
 title:  Seeking Awe
-summary: Currating some older slips that include a poem I wrote after reading a book on Haiku and some research on how awe affects our lives.
+summary: Currating some older slips that include a poem I wrote after reading a book of Haiku and some research on how awe affects our lives.
 date:   2019-09-08-09:35:41
 categories: raw
 ---
 ## Mother's Dreams

     This tiny book, Japanese Haiku
-  Series Three, could have been handed to my mother aged eight
+    Series Three, could have been handed
+    to my mother aged eight

     to keep in her waist pocket of her cotton print dress that she could visit the moonlight nightingale

-  between household chores and listen to its line of sound as it whistled over the millpond—
+    between household chores and listen
+    to its line of sound as it whistled over the millpond—

-  only mother never visited those places, never knew anything was missing from her dreams.
+    only mother never visited those
+    places, never knew anything was missing
+    from her dreams.

 ## Awe Is an Important Emotion